-March is that usually uneventful month between the Christmas holidays and Easter break many travellers seem to completely overlook.
+March is the best month to visit Paris because it’s that usually uneventful month between the Christmas holidays and Easter break many travellers seem to completely overlook.
 It shouldn’t be!
 There are loads of benefits to visit this incredible destination in March.

 Snow is a rarity in Paris (on average only 15 days per year) but with the right weather combination towards the end of winter it’s definitely possible.
 Otherwise, if you miss out on snow there will be encouraging signs of spring in the air with pastel pink flowers starting to blossom.

 Spend less time being bored to death lining up for hours and more time enjoying the sights that make Paris, Paris!
-Maybe you’ll even be mistaken for a local in true Invisible Tourist fashion 😉
+Maybe you’ll even be mistaken for a local in true Invisible Tourist fashion!

 TIP: To save even more time, you can buy tickets in advance for many attractions.
 I’ll list them and some other popular European attractions here.

 Unfortunately Paris is notorious for pickpockets but in March they are very few and far between.
 For the stubborn ones that do hang around in the colder months, they easily stand out when they’re deprived of the camouflage big crowds provide.

 TIP: Watch out for people who seemingly have nowhere to be and lurk mysteriously around crowds at tourist hotspots such as The Sacre Cœur, Eiffel Tower, Notre Dame and The Louvre.
 As mentioned here, being an Invisible Tourist means having a healthy dose of scepticism when you’re travelling.

-#4 Almost have the city to yourself:
+4. You’ll almost have the city to yourself

-You’ll be able to take enviable photos of landmarks such as the Arc de Triomphe and Moulin Rouge because they’re less likely to feature other people unintentionally photobombing them.
+March is the best month to visit Paris because you’ll be able to take enviable photos of landmarks such as the Arc de Triomphe and Moulin Rouge.
+With fewer people out and about, your photos are less likely to feature other people unintentionally photobombing them.

-TIP: If you need to ask a Parisian for advice on the Metro, be sure to address them in French by greeting them politely and excusing yourself before you ask your question (eg Bonjour Monsieur, excusez-moi, then your question).
+TIP: If you need to ask a Parisian for advice on travelling around Paris by Metro, be sure to address them in French by greeting them politely and excusing yourself before you ask your question (eg “Bonjour Monsieur, excusez-moi”, then your question).
 If your accent isn’t perfect but you adopt this custom it will be greatly appreciated and highly likely they’ll answer you in English anyway!

 If the day turns miserable there are plenty of things to see and do out of the cooler weather.
 Crowds will be minimal so you’ll be able to enjoy each activity to the fullest.
 Yay!

-This goes for any month but you’ll soon realise the “French are rude” stereotype is a total myth.
-Honestly, I can say I’ve never personally encountered a rude Parisian during all my visits.
-In actual fact my travel buddy and I were invited to an exclusive after party by meeting locals in a pub one night because we got along so well!
+I did believe this to an extent on my first visit before I learnt some basic phrases and cultural differences.
+Since then, I have encountered a rude Parisian.
+In actual fact, my travel buddy and I were invited to an exclusive after party by meeting locals in a pub one night because we got along so well!

 In my opinion this stigma is quite undeserved because it’s the usually the visitors who don’t put in much effort.
 As I’ve explained previously, learning enough of the local language opens multiple doors of opportunity to enrich your travel experience.
 That’s what being an Invisible Tourist is all about.